 The aim of the first spring feed of the year is to get the nutrients into the grass plants as efficiently as possible.
-If the lawn is untidy, a spring clean scarification is a great treatment to tidy the lawn and give it space to grow new leaves.
+If the lawn is untidy, a spring clean scarification is recommended first and is a great treatment to tidy the lawn and give it space to grow new leaves.

-If the lawn has not been aerated in a year or more spring is a perfect time for it.
-Hollow-tine aeration and then feeding straight after will get the nutrients down to the roots quickly and give the grass a great start to the season.
+If the lawn has not been aerated in a year or more spring is a perfect time.
+Hollow-tine aerating and then feeding straight after will get the nutrients down to the roots quickly and give the grass a great start to the season.

 A seaweed bio stimulant treatment can also be applied.
 This would give a great additional boost of much-needed micro nutrients to the lawn and feed the soil bacteria.

 Here are the most recent blog posts which refer to the first treatment of the year:

 - The easiest ways to improve your lawn this summer